ChrstphrHll/npc_gen/students/Jasjen Nlossae.md

 ---
 ### Description
 - 2nd year Dragonborn Bard in Burk
-- long spines, Brown eyes, and blue skin
+- 2 straight horns, Brown eyes, and blue skin
 - Is Solitary and Muddle-headed, and has Caring as their ideal

 ### Organizations